Metcalf Visual Arts Center

 - Mac Lab: Adobe Creative Suite including Photoshop

-- Traditional Wet Darkroom: primarily used for teaching experimental photo techniques, both traditional and digital photography is available, allowing students freedom and flexibility
+- Traditional Wet Darkroom primarily used for teaching experimental photo techniques; both traditional and digital photography is available allowing for freedom and flexibilit

 - Drawing room with both natural and adjustable lighting